 PHOTO: CHATGPT

-The first risk is that children may lose motivation to think because AI always has the answer.
+The first risk is that children may lose the motivation to think because AI always has the answer.
 The second is laziness to debate, children easily accept AI's opinion as "truth" without checking, arguing or asking counter-questions.
 The third is the risk of reducing active memory when AI explains for them, children do not need to review, do not need to "struggle" with the problem.

-The next consequence is that students will lose their ability to solve real-life problems because AI mainly provides theoretical or model solutions.
+The next consequence is that students will lose the ability to solve real-life problems because AI mainly provides theoretical or model solutions.
 Students have less opportunity to experience and explore different right and wrong ways, which are the core of problem-solving thinking.
 Gradually, students may lose the ability to analyze real-life situations, especially problems that require observation, cooperation, emotions, etc.

-From another perspective, Master Bui Thanh Tu, lecturer of the Faculty of Information Technology, Ho Chi Minh City University of Foreign Languages and Information Technology, said that AI currently does not have enough data to answer all types of questions, so when there is a lack of information, AI will fabricate data.
+From another perspective, Master Bui Thanh Tu, lecturer of the Faculty of Information Technology, University of Foreign Languages and Information Technology, Ho Chi Minh City, said that AI currently does not have enough data to answer all types of questions, so when there is a lack of information, AI will fabricate data.
 That can have consequences on the thinking of students who have enough knowledge to evaluate the correctness and appropriateness of the answer.

 "If the purpose of students is to self-study, AI can help them summarize knowledge in the form of mindmaps, create additional exercises, and give feedback on the results of their work.
-But if the purpose is to take advantage of AI to cope with studying, then students will definitely be lazy to think, dependent on AI, unable to solve problems on their own...
+But if the purpose is to take advantage of AI to cope with studying, then students will definitely be lazy to think, dependent on AI, unable to solve problems themselves...
 Using AI incorrectly will have very long-term consequences," shared Master Tu.

 Mr. Tran Tam, Principal of Banh Van Tran Primary School (Tan Son Nhat Ward, Ho Chi Minh City), is worried that many primary school children now know how to use ChatGPT to do homework, answer all questions...
-"This is very dangerous when children no longer know how to think for themselves, solve problems by themselves, become dependent...
+"This is very dangerous when children no longer know how to think for themselves, solve problems for themselves, become dependent...
 When doing tests and exams in class, they will be confused.
 When encountering difficult problems, they do not know how to think and solve them," said Mr. Tam.

 Teach children how to use AI applications in learning to avoid dependence, reliance leading to laziness in thinking, and underdeveloped thinking.